- My LS

 - improving the market responsiveness of the community infrastructure levy

 - increasing transparency over where developer contributions are spent

 - introducing a new tariff to support the development of strategic infrastructure

 We support much of the substance of the draft regulations.

 The consultation looked at proposed reforms to the system of developer contributions – primarily the Community Infrastructure Levy Regulations 2010 (as amended) and section 106 planning obligations.

 This was a technical consultation seeking views on the draft regulations, rather than a consultation on the principles of the amendments.

-We have, therefore, for the most part confined our comments to the draft Regulations alone, save where we have recommended that the amendments could usefully be supplemented by updated policy guidance (which the consultation contemplates being published in due course).
+We have, for the most part, confined our comments to the draft regulations, save where we've recommended that the amendments could usefully be supplemented by updated policy guidance (which the consultation contemplates being published in due course).